 Hysteria aside, incapacitation or death due to heart attack, or Myocardial infarction (MI), is a real concern.
 By some estimates, sudden cardiac death is responsible for 15 percent of all fatalities in the industrialized world or about 450,000 annually in the United States .
 Heart disease is a common problem among aging pilots and few medical conditions pose a more direct or devastating threat to aviation safety.

-14 CFR Part 67 lists CHD as one of the FAA’s specifically disqualifying conditions, albeit in rather verbose language: “coronary heart disease that has been treated or, if untreated, that has been symptomatic or clinically significant.”
+14 CFR Part 67 lists CHD as one of the FAA’s, specifically disqualifying conditions, albeit in rather a verbose language: “coronary heart disease that has been treated or, if untreated, that has been symptomatic or clinically significant.”
 As if afraid that one phrase was not broad enough, Part 67 also lists two common consequences of untreated CHD: angina pectoris, which we have written about before, and myocardial infarction.
-Still wondering if this might apply to you?
-In its guide for medical examiners, the FAA goes on to include any history of atherectomy, brachytherapy, Coronary Bypass Grafting (CABG), Percutaneous Transluminal Coronary Angioplasty (PTCA), rotoblation, stent insertion and minimally invasive procedures by incision or robot operations as de facto proof of CHD .
+Still, wondering if this might apply to you.
+In its guide for medical examiners, the FAA goes on to include any history of atherectomy, brachytherapy, Coronary Bypass Grafting (CABG), Percutaneous Transluminal Coronary Angioplasty (PTCA), rotoblation, stent insertion, and minimally invasive procedures by incision or robot operations as de facto proof of CHD .

-It order to earn an FAA medical certificate after being diagnosed with CHD, you will need to do EVERYTHING on the following list:
+It orders to earn an FAA medical certificate after being diagnosed with CHD, you will need to do EVERYTHING on the following list:

 Have no current symptoms of CHD such as chest pain or shortness of breath during exercise

 Pass a Graded eXercise Test (GXT) according to, FAA standards

 Submit all relevant medical records related to your CHD diagnosis and treatment

 Submit a current, Cardiovascular Evaluation and current status report from your treating physician